 - Adaptable and flexible, with the ability and initiative to generate or find new ways of working to manage internal and external changes that affect project implementation or organizational change;

-- Experience working and collaborating with diverse sets of stakeholders, including women, youth, private sector entities, buyers or consolidators, farmers and producers, producer groups, civil society organizations, networks, and research institutions;
+- Experience working and collaborating with diverse sets of stakeholders, including women, youth, private sector entities, buyers or consolidators, farmers and producers, producer groups, civil society organizations, networks, government and research institutions;

-- Experience and understanding of environmental, gender, governance and youth issues and in planning and developing training curriculum targeting gender and youth development; and
+- Experience and understanding of environmental, gender, governance and youth issues and in planning and developing training curriculum targeting gender and youth development;

 - Curious, enthusiastic and willing to innovate and adapt.

 - Complete fluency in written and spoken English is required.

 Join Us.
 Our work is important, cutting-edge, and fast-paced.
 We encourage curiosity, innovation, and flexibility, and we provide a phenomenal learning experience.

 WUSC offers a dynamic international work environment with a diverse intercultural workforce.
 We offer employees exciting opportunities to apply their skills and gain experience all while making a difference in the lives of youth around the world.
 Employees at WUSC Caribbean work hard to create lasting change in education, economic opportunities, and empowerment.

 WUSC’s activities seek to balance inequities and create sustainable development around the globe; the work ethic of our staff, volunteers, representatives and partners shall correspond to the values and mission of the organization.
 WUSC Caribbean promotes responsibility, respect, honesty, and professional excellence and will not tolerate harassment, coercion, sexual exploitation or abuse of any form.
 Successful applicants will be required to undertake an enhanced criminal record check where appropriate.